keennathan/Rugby-leaugue-results-T1A3/README.md

         * Invalid selection - It prints an error message if the user doesn't enter a valid selection.

 ### Display games from a round:
-This feature will let the user select a round and will print out the results of all the games in that round.
+This function will let the user select a round and will print out the results of all the games in that round.
 ### The Logic:
 1. Input Data:
     * 'matches' - A list of dictonaries where each dictonary represents a match and contains keys such as 'RoundNumber'.